Obesity

 Unfortunately,

-obesity is a serious societal dilemma that is common in the America .
-The devastating effects of
+obesity is a serious societal dilemma that is common in the America U.S.

 References